 Here’s what we know about the future of the new ad placement…

 What does the future of search ads looks like?

 According to Facebook’s Director of Product Management Nipoon Malhatra:

 Testing shows that advertisers and people are finding value in ads in search results, so we’re rolling out these ads more broadly.

 The future of Facebook search ads seems promising because the placement will help advertisers run a product sales or conversion-focused campaign with direct access to mobile users who are actively searching for products/services they are promoting.

-When launching mobile ad campaigns, fast page load speeds with post-click experiences are crucial to generating conversions.
+When launching mobile ad campaigns, fast page load speeds with post-click landing pages are crucial to generating conversions.
 Find out how Instapage empowers you to create lightning-fast post-click pages today.